versey-sherry/azure-acquire/README.md

 Acquiring MoSeq data using Kinect Azure.
 This package is a simple CLI tool that facilitates acquiring data using Kinect Azure on an Ubuntu machine.

 # Installation

+## Step 0: Install Ubuntu 18.04 on your acquisiton machine
-Currently Ubuntu 18.04 is the only supported distribution listed in the [official installation instruction](https://learn.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download#linux-installation-instructions). **Please decline when prompted to upgrade to other versions of Ubuntu.**
+Currently Ubuntu 18.04 is the only supported distribution listed in the [official installation instruction](https://learn.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download#linux-installation-instructions). **Please click `Don't Upgrade` to decline when you are prompted to upgrade to a new version of Ubuntu.**

 ## Step 1: Install `curl`
 `curl` is used to download necessary files in the installation process.
 You can skip this step is `curl` is already installed.